The Invisible Work of Motherhood: Recognizing the Mental Load on Labor Day 2025

 I was living this cycle; the constant anxiety, the guilt when systems failed, the irritability or even rage that would bubble up and I would have to shove back down when it all became too much, and the growing resentment toward my partner who didn't seem to see what I was managing.
 Something had to shift.

 This shift requires real change, not just good intentions.
 For me, it meant taking my first weekend away to hear myself think, accepting that bedtime would probably be late, snacks would be forgotten, hunger meltdowns would likely happen, and the kids might not touch a vegetable for three days.
 But if I wasn't there, my husband would have to figure it out and take full responsibility for the outcomes.
 Most importantly, the mess wouldn't default back to me as the comfort parent.
+If the idea of taking time away feels overwhelming or guilt-inducing, I've written a practical guide on how to prepare for your first kid-free weekend without the mom guilt.

 Here's what I've learned: my husband's relationship with our children has actually grown stronger since I started demanding and taking these trips away.
 When I'm not there to buffer or step in, he has to develop his own ways of connecting with them, soothing their upsets, and managing their needs.
 There's still work to be done, but he 'gets it' more now, not because I explained it better, but because he's lived it.